itamames/Lecture17/README.md

 ![Graph](images/Lecture17o.png)

 For instance, consider the following graph.
-We will start with vertex A, So vertex A has a distance 0, and the remaining vertices have an undefined (infinite) distance from the source.
+We will start with vertex A, So vertex A has a distance of 0, and the remaining vertices have an undefined (infinite) distance from the source.
 Let S be the set of vertices whose shortest path distances from the source are already calculated.

 ![Graph](images/Lecture17p.png)